puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 - Invoke orchestration actions on your nodes
 - Manage console users and their access privileges

-For this quest, we will use the PE Console to classify the VM with the `lvmguide` class.
+For this quest, you will use the PE Console to classify the Learning VM with the `lvmguide` class.

-### The Facter Tool

-Puppet Enterprise is often used in concert with other tools to help you administer your systems.
-Facter is one such tool.
-You can use the Facter tool to help you obtain facts about your system.
-Facter is Puppet’s cross-platform system profiling library.
-It discovers and reports per-node facts, which are available in your Puppet manifests as variables.

-Facter is used and described in later quests, but the sooner you get familar with Facter, the better.
-Go ahead and get to know your system a little better using the `facter` command.

-{% tip %}
-Facter is one of the many prepackaged tools that Puppet Enterprise ships with.
-{% endtip %}

-{% task 2 %}

-Find the ipaddress of the VM using Facter:

-To access the PE Console we need to find your IP address.
-Luckily, Facter makes it easy to find this.
-In your terminal, type the following command:
+To access the PE Console you'll need the Learning VM's IP address.
+Remember, you can use the `facter` tool packaged with PE to access this.

 	facter ipaddress

 {% tip %}
-You can see all the facts by running `facter -p`
+You can see a list of all the system facts accessible through facter by running the `facter -p` command.
 {% endtip %}

-Please write down the IP address for the VM as you will need it to access the PE Console.
-Next, in your browser's address bar, type in: `https://<ip-address>`(type in the IP address for the VM instead of `<ip-address>`), and press Return (Enter) to load the PE Console.
+Make a note of IP address for the VM.
+Open a web browser on your host machine and go to `https://<ip-address>`(type in the IP address for the VM instead of `<ip-address>`), and press Return (Enter) to load the PE Console.
+(Be sure to include the `s` in `https`) If your browser gives you a security notice, you can safely accept the certificate.
+The notification appears because the certificate is self-signed.

-Awesome!
-You are at the doorstep of the PE Console.
-Enter the login information below to gain access:
+Use the login information below to access to the PE Console:

 **Username:** puppet@example.com
 **Password:** learningpuppet

 {% figure '../assets/PE_Login.png' %}

-{% aside Security Restriction %}
-If your browser gives you a security notice, go ahead and accept the exception.
-The notification appears because we are using a self-signed certificate.
-{% endaside %}

 You're in!
-Now that you have access to the PE Console, the next step will be to classify the "learn.localdomain" node with the `lvmguide` class.
+Now that you have access to the PE Console, we'll go over the steps you'll take to classify the "learn.localdomain" node (i.e. the Learning VM) with the `lvmguide` class.

 ## Using the PE Console for Classification

-In order to classify the `learn.localdomain` node (the Learning VM) with the `lvmguide` class, we need to add the class to the list of classes available to the PE Console to classify nodes with.
-Let's add it.
+In order to classify the `learn.localdomain` node with the `lvmguide` class, add the class to the list of classes available to the PE Console.

 ### Adding a Class to the PE Console

-**STEP #1:** Click the "Add Classes" button
-You may need to scroll to the bottom of the page.
-The button is located in the lower left hand corner of the screen in the Classes panel.
+Click the "Add Classes" button.
+Find the **Classes** panel and click the **Add classes** button.
+(You may need to scroll to the bottom of the page to find the panel.)

 {% figure '../assets/PE_Add_Classes.png' %}

-**STEP #2:** Type *lvmguide* in the "Filter the list below" input box

-{% figure '../assets/PE_lvmguide.png' %}

-**STEP #3:** Select the checkbox associated with *lvmguide* class that appears in your results once you filter
+Type *lvmguide* in the "Filter the list below" input box, and select the checkbox associated with *lvmguide* class that appears in your results once you filter.

 {% figure '../assets/PE_lvmguide_Selected.png' %}

-**STEP #4:** Click the "Add selected classes" button to add the *lvmguide* class to the list of classes that can be assigned to node in the PE Console.
+Click the "Add selected classes" button to add the *lvmguide* class to the list of classes that can be assigned to node in the PE Console.

 {% figure '../assets/PE_Add_Selected_Classes.png' %}

-{% aside Verification %}
 You should see the class appear in the list of classes on the left, and also see a verification message at the top of the PE Console.
-{% endaside %}

 ### Classifying a node

-Now that the `lvmguide` is available in the PE Console, let's classify the node `learn.localdomain` with this class.
+Now that the `lvmguide` class is available in the PE Console, let's classify the node `learn.localdomain`.

-**STEP #1:** Click on the "Nodes" menu item in the navigation menu.
-You may need to scroll to the top of the page to see the navigation menu.
+Click on the "Nodes" menu item in the navigation menu.
+(You may need to scroll to the top of the page to see the navigation menu.)

 {% figure '../assets/PE_Nodes_Menu.png' %}

-**STEP #2:** Click on the *learn.localdomain* node hyperlink (should be the only one listed since we are only managing the Learning VM with Puppet Enterprise).
-The list of nodes should be near the center of the PE Console.
+Click on the *learn.localdomain* node hyperlink.
+(This should be the only one listed since the Learning VM is the only node you're managing with Puppet Enterprise.)

 {% figure '../assets/PE_Learn_Node.png' %}

-**STEP #3:** Click the "Edit" button located in the top-right corner of the screen.
+Once you're on the node page for *learn.localdomain*, click the "Edit" button located in the top-right corner of the screen.

 {% figure '../assets/PE_Edit_Button.png' %}

-**STEP #4:** In the Classes section, type *lvmguide* in the "add a class" input box
+In the Classes section, type *lvmguide* in the "add a class" input box

 {% figure '../assets/PE_Add_lvmguide_Class.png' %}

-{% aside Editing Class parameters %}

-If you click on *Edit Parameters* for the lvmguide class you can see the defaults.
-There is nothing for you to do here for now, but it's good to notice it so you will know where to look if you need to edit the parameters for a class in the future.
-{% endaside %}

-**STEP #5:** Click the "Update" button at the bottom.
+Click the "Update" button at the bottom.

 {% figure '../assets/PE_Update_Button.png' %}

 Excellent!
-We just finished classifying the `learn.localdomain` node with the `lvmguide` class.
+If everything went according to plan, you've successfully classified the `learn.localdomain` node with the `lvmguide` class.

-## Let's Run Puppet
+## Run Puppet

-Now that we have classified the `learn.localdomain` node with the `lvmguide` class, we need to tell puppet to configure the machine appropriately.
+Now that you have classified the `learn.localdomain` node with the `lvmguide` class, Puppet knows how the system should be configured, but will not make any changes until a Puppet run occurs.
 The Puppet `agent` daemon does this by default by running in the background on any nodes you manage with Puppet.
-Every 30 minutes, the Puppet agent daemon requests a *catalog* from the Puppet Master, and applies the retrieved catalog.
-Since we want to see the configuration changes (as specified in the `lvmguide` class) applied immediately, we can ask the agent to fetch and enforce the definition for the “learn.localdomain” node.
+Every 30 minutes, the Puppet agent daemon requests a *catalog* from the Puppet Master.
+The Puppet Master parses all the classes applied to that node and builds a catalog that describes how the node is supposed to be configured.
+It returns this catalog to the node's Puppet agent, which then applies any changes necessary to bring the node into the line with the state described by the catalog.

 {% task 3 %}

-Apply the configuration changes.

-Run puppet agent:

-To fetch and apply the catalog we will manually trigger a Puppet run.
-Puppet will check the classification you set in the PE Console and automatically run through all the steps needed to implement the `lvmguide` class.
+Instead of waiting for the Puppet agent to make its scheduled run, use the `puppet agent` tool to trigger one yourself.
 In your terminal, type the following command:

 	puppet agent --test

-After a brief delay, you will see text scroll by in your terminal indicating that some changes were made to the configuration of the VM and the website was set up. **Please note this may take about a minute to run.** This is about the time it takes for the software packages to be downloaded and installed as needed.

-Ensure the website serving the Quest Guide is running!
+**Please note this may take about a minute to run.** This is about the time it takes for the software packages to be downloaded and installed as needed.
+After a brief delay, you will see text scroll by in your terminal indicating that Puppet has made the changes to the system necessary to get the Quest Guide website set up.

-There are no commands to run to make this happen - no packages to install, no files to edit, and no services to start.
-All the heavy lifting was done by the lvmguide and apache modules you installed.

-Let's check out the Quest Guide!
+Check out the Quest Guide!
 In your browsers address bar, type the following URL: `http://<ip-address>`.

-{% aside %}
-Note that `https://<ip-address>` will load the PE Console, while `http://<ip-address>` will load the Quest Guide as a website.
+(Note that `https://<ip-address>` will load the PE Console, while `http://<ip-address>` will load the Quest Guide as a website.
+See the difference?
+It's the `s`.)

-{% endaside %}
+From this point on you can either follow along with the website or with the PDF, whichever works best for you.

+### IP Troubleshooting

 The website for the quest guide will remain accessible for as long as the VM's IP address remains the same.
 If you were to move your computer or laptop to a different network, or if you suspended your laptop and resumed work on the Learning VM after a while, the website may not be accessible.
 You still have the PDF to follow along with.

-In case any of the above issues happen, and you end up with a stale IP address, do the following to get a new IP address.
+In case any of the above issues happen, and you end up with a stale IP address, run the following commands on the Learning VM to get a new IP address.
+(Remember, if you're unable to establish an SSH session, you can log in directly through the interface of your virtualization software.)

 Refresh your DHCP lease: